-For Armenia, it is critical to be involved in the regional power market, which is currently in the process of formation and which foresees the establishment of a circular power system of Black Sea countries, as well as the creation of north–south parallel operation relations.
+For Armenia, it is critical to be involved in the regional power market, which is currently in the process of formation and which foresees potential establishment of a circular power system of Black Sea countries, ideally as well as the creation of north–south parallel operation relations.

-On 1 January 2017 the total capacity of the electric energy generating plants in Armenia was 4.1 GW(e).
-In 2016, electricity production was 7.32 billion kWh.
+On 1 January 2021 the total capacity of the electric energy generating plants in Armenia was 2.88 GW(e).
+In 2020, electricity production was 7.723 billion kW?h.
 Table 3 shows the historical statistics of electricity production and its distribution by plant types; Table 4 shows the energy related ratios.
-In 2016, the electricity consumption was around 2000 kWh/capita in Armenia.
-The electricity consumption of the capital city of Yerevan is about 35% of the total electricity consumption in Armenia.
+In 2020, the electricity consumption was around 1953 kW?h/capita in Armenia.
+The electricity consumption of the capital city Yerevan is about 35% of the total electricity consumption in Armenia.